oliverm91/mathsom/README.md

   - LogLinear
   - CubicSpline
 - Auxiliar functions:
-  - Function standarization: convert function with multiple inputs to function with one input and other variable as constants f(x, y, z) -> g(x)
+  - Function standarization: converts a function with multiple inputs to a function with one input and other variables as constants f(x, y, z) -> g(x)

 ## Requirements:
 - Python: >=3.8